ShuksanGeomatics/Ground_Sample_Distance_Calculator/README.md

 Input parameters can be manually set in main() or the script can be executed from the command line.

 ##Parameters
 0.  the drone model.
-Valid inputs include 'P3P', 'P4P'(includes P4P Advanced, P4Pv2, P4PRTK, or Mavic Pro), 'Mavic 2 Zoom', 'Sequoia Monochrome', 'REDEDGE-M, or 'Sequoia RGB'
+Valid inputs include 'P3P', 'P4P'(includes P4P Advanced, P4Pv2, P4PRTK, or Mavic Pro),'Sequoia Monochrome', 'REDEDGE-M, or 'Sequoia RGB'
 1. The height above ground in meters
 2. The output image width in pixels
 3. The output image height in pixels